mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 ## <a id="topic_sfb_gb1_b3b"></a>Notes

 The `diskquota` module can detect a newly created table inside of an uncommitted transaction.
-The size of the new table is included in the disk usage calculated for the corresponding schema or role.
+The size of the new table is included in the disk usage calculated for its corresponding schema or role.
 Hard limit enforcement of disk usage must enabled for a quota-exceeding operation to trigger a `quota exceeded` error in this scenario.

 Deleting rows or running `VACUUM` on a table does not release disk space, so these operations cannot alone remove a schema or role from the `diskquota` denylist.
 The disk space used by a table can be reduced by running `VACUUM FULL` or `TRUNCATE TABLE`.